jaxxfox/ScienceLiaisonLibrarianship/Readings.md

 ### Module 6: Data Librarians and Research Misconduct
 - Federer L. (2018).
-Defining data librarianship: a survey of competencies, skills, and training. *Journal of the Medical Library Association : JMLA, 106*(3), 294–303. https://doi.org/10.5195/jmla.2018.306Links to an external site.
+Defining data librarianship: a survey of competencies, skills, and training. *Journal of the Medical Library Association : JMLA, 106*(3), 294–303. https://doi.org/10.5195/jmla.2018.306

 - Herr, M. (2019).
 Responding to Research Misconduct: A Primer for LIS Professionals. *Science & Technology Libraries, 38*(3), 272-287. doi:10.1080/0194262X.2019.1644268